libstash/n8n-integration/README.md

 Connect Home Assistant to your n8n instance.
 This integration discovers active workflows, exposes webhook triggers as buttons you can use directly in Home Assistant or automate, and lists both webhook endpoints and form triggers.

-## Features

-- Creates a button entity for every `webhook` node in your active n8n workflows so you can fire the webhook from Home Assistant.
-- Exposes a read-only triggers list entity that enumerates webhook and form triggers; form triggers include the generated form URL for convenience.
-- Uses Home Assistant's config flow (UI setup) with validation against your n8n API.

 ## Requirements

 - A reachable n8n base URL (for example, https://n8n.example.com).